tomballgithub/router_scheduler/README.md

 file is loaded into the program when compiled.
 They would be one of the three files mentioned in the above paragraphed.
 They contain file declarations and procedures.

+This was written in 1990 by Jeoff Krontz for the AAFES Giessen Distribution Center.